-- (a) Interest rate risk
+(a) Interest rate risk

-- At September 30, 2017, the Company held a cash balance of \$574,809 and had drawn \$0 against its line of credit.
-The Company is exposed to interest rate risk on its line of credit balance.
+At December 31, 2017, the Company held a cash balance of \$Nil and had drawn \$326,448 against its line of credit (2016 - \$150,000).
+The Company is not currently exposed to any significant interest rate risk.

-- (b) Foreign currency risk
+(b) Foreign currency risk

-The Company's exposure to foreign currency risk is limited to sales in USD and GBP, certain purchases of inventory in USD, GBP and EUR, and its note receivable.
+The Company's exposure to foreign currency risk is limited to sales in USD, GDP and EUR, certain purchases of inventory in USD, GBP and EUR, and its note receivable.
 The Company does not use any form of hedging against fluctuations in foreign exchange.